 The first release, Version 1.0, was discussed at the March 2023 regular Board meeting and was limited in scope, with additional content planned for future versions.
 Version 1.1 was released in September 2023.
-This is version 2.0.
-Any additional minor updates within 2024 will be indicated as version 2.1, 2.2, etc. Annually, readers can expect significant updates in April, in advance of Earth Day.
-These more significant updates will be indicated as version 3.0, 4.0, and so on.
+Version 2.0 was released in April 2024.
+This is version 3.0.
+Any additional minor updates within 2025 will be indicated as version 3.1, 3.2, etc. Annually, readers can expect significant updates in April, in advance of Earth Day.
+These more significant updates will be indicated as version 4.0, 5.0, and so on.